Michael Curtiz: Director

 After World War I began in 1914, he returned to Hungary, where he served in the army for a year, before he was wounded fighting on the Russian front.
 Curtiz wrote of that period:

 The intoxicating joy of life was interrupted, the world had gone mad ...
 We were taught to kill.
 I was drafted into the Emperor's Army ...
 After that, many things happened: destruction, thousands forever silenced, crippled or sent to anonymous graves.
 Then came the collapse [of Austria-Hungary].
 Fate had spared me.

 He was assigned to make fund-raising documentaries for the Red Cross in Hungary.
 In 1917, he was made director of production at Phoenix Films, the leading studio in Budapest, where he remained until he left Hungary.
 However, none of the films he directed there survive intact, and most are completely lost.

 By 1918, he had become one of Hungary's most important directors, having by then directed about 45 films.
-However, following the end of the war, in 1919, the new communist government nationalized the film industry, so he decided to return to Vienna to direct films there.
+After the Hungarian Soviet Republic was declared, he continued to work following the ideological guidelines of the new regime.
+Most notably he directed the short film Jön az öcsém ("My brother is coming home") which has been described as one of the earliest agitprop films.
+He was also appointed to the "Arts Council", set up to monitor proposed film scripts.
+At some point before the fall of the short-lived regime, probably in late May or early June 1919, he decided to emigrate to the West.

 Curtiz briefly worked at UFA GmbH, a German film company, where he learned to direct large groups of costumed extras, along with using complicated plots, rapid pacing, and romantic themes.
 His career truly started due to his work for Count Alexander Kolowrat (known as Sascha), with whom he made at least 21 films for the count's film studio, Sascha Films.
 Curtiz later wrote that at Sascha, he "learned the basic laws of film art, which, in those days, had progressed further in Vienna than anywhere else."

 Among the films he directed were Biblical epics such as Sodom und Gomorrha (1922) and Die Sklavenkönigin (1924) (titled Moon of Israel in the U.S.).
 He also made Red Heels (1925) and The Golden Butterfly (1926), and once directed 14-year-old Greta Garbo in Sweden.
 During this period, he tended to specialize in directing two kinds of films, either sophisticated light comedies or historical spectaculars.
 He launched the career of Lucy Doraine, who went on to become an international star, along with that of Lili Damita, who later married Errol Flynn.

 I was laid in the aisles by Curtiz's camera work ... [by] shots and angles that were pure genius.